Hong Kong–Taiwan relations: Cultural and economic relations

-Culturally, though the primary regional language of Hong Kong is Cantonese and the primary language of Taiwan is Mandarin, both regions continue to use Traditional Chinese characters, in contrast to Simplified Chinese characters.
+Culturally, though the primary regional language of Hong Kong is Cantonese and the primary language of Taiwan is Mandarin, both regions continue to use traditional Chinese characters, in contrast to simplified Chinese characters.

 In Hong Kong, newspapers were often dated using the Republic of China calendar, even after 1949.
 Hong Kong's Leisure and Cultural Services Department (LCSD) apologized in 2017 after it had deleted the ROC year ("66th year of the Republic of China") from a Hong Kong newspaper clipping from 1977.
 Football players from Hong Kong, such as Lam Sheung Yee, frequently represented the Republic of China football team, and the gold medal-winning ROC football team of the 1958 Asian Games was primarily composed of Hong Kongers.

-As a result of the war, no direct flights were allowed between Taiwan and Mainland China; thus many passengers transferred through Hong Kong until 2003, when the Cross-Strait charter was created.
-Travel between nationals of the two regions is popular; in 2018, there were approximately 1.7 million nationals of Taiwan who traveled to Hong Kong, the third-most destination after Japan (4.8 million) and Mainland China (4.1 million).
-These 1.7 million nationals represented Hong Kong's second-most inbound tourists, only after tourists from Mainland China.
+As a result of the war, no direct flights were allowed between Taiwan and mainland China; thus many passengers transferred through Hong Kong until 2003, when the cross-strait charter was created.
+Travel between nationals of the two regions is popular; in 2018, there were approximately 1.7 million nationals of Taiwan who traveled to Hong Kong, the third-most destination after Japan (4.8 million) and mainland China (4.1 million).
+These 1.7 million nationals represented Hong Kong's second-most inbound tourists, only after tourists from mainland China.
 In the opposite direction, Taiwan was Hong Kong's third-most popular destination, with over 1 million visitors per year.

 Non-stop flights are operated between Hong Kong and Taipei (Taoyuan), Taichung, Tainan, and Kaohsiung airports.

 Hong Kong and Taiwan invested heavily in education and infrastructure after World War II, causing both economies to significantly improve and be part of the Four Asian Tigers.

 Total trade value between Taiwan and Hong Kong was more than US$64 billion in 2021.

-Mainland Chinese authorities have warmed Hong Kong actors against attending Taiwan's Golden Horse Film Awards.
+Mainland Chinese authorities have warned Hong Kong actors against attending Taiwan's Golden Horse Film Awards.